Skip to main content

 Requirements to Get a License

-If you are a Virginia resident under 18 years old, before you can get your driver’s license, you are required to either:
+If you are a Virginia resident UNDER 18 years old, before you can get your driver’s license, you must hold your Virginia learner’s permit for at least nine months and complete a Commonwealth of Virginia-approved driver education program.

 Note: